Join Us For High Holy Days 2022/5783

 We’ve endeavored to create an experience that is as enriching and memorable as ever while finding new ways to spend time together.
-The 2021 High Holy Days programming allows for both virtual and physical connections.
-We invite you to celebrate in the diverse array of ritual and social opportunities.
+The 2022 High Holy Days programming allows for both virtual and physical connections.
+We invite you to celebrate in the diverse array of ritual and social opportunities described below.

 This year we are providing a combination of in-person and live streamed services.
 Live streamed services are noted with an * below.
-High Holy Days services are available here for streaming on our website.
-Services will be live as of the times listed below and will remain active for streaming throughout the High Holy Days period.
+In-person services are held in the Main Sanctuary of the First Presbyterian Church, 230 NE Ninth Street, Bend.

 Tashlich means “casting off.”
 The previous year’s sins are symbolically cast off by throwing pieces of bread, or a similar food item, into a large, natural body of flowing water, such as a river, lake, sea or ocean.

 *7:00 pm: Erev Yom Kippur Kol Nidre Service

 12:30 pm: Adult Learning & Discussion (at conclusion of Morning Service)

 4:00 pm: Yizkor Memorial Service to remember loved ones that have passed

 5:15 pm: Neilah Concluding Service with the Final sounding of the shofar